How to add user to sudoers in debian vps

 Sudo is a command-line utility that enables users to run commands with root privileges.
 To grant someone access, add them to the sudoers group quickly and easily; when using sudo they are prompted for their password before running the command; providing added protection from unintentional accessing.
 However, periodically review which users have sudo access in order to ensure it is still necessary and that weak passwords aren’t being utilized.

 As the first step in adding users, make sure that those you want to add belong to either the sudo or wheel groups.
-To do this, run whoami as the user you wish to verify their access rights.

 To add the new user to the Sudoers group, run the following command from the terminal as the root user: